WHAT IS A CSA AND IS IT RIGHT FOR ME?

 •Would you like to know the people who grow your food?

 CSA members have a direct connection to their farmer.
 In our CSA, members receive a weekly email with the latest news from the farm, a list of the week’s veggies, plus a recipe or two that uses the week’s items.
 In addition, a farmer will be at the pick ups each week, so you can ask us gardening questions, find out exactly how we deal with pests and diseases, or get cooking tips for unique ingredients.
 We love having a CSA because we get to know the people we are growing food for, and CSA members appreciate that they can take the guesswork out of knowing where their food comes from.
-If knowing your farmer is important to you then a CSA might be the right choice.

 •Do you value having high quality ingredients with great flavor?